1995 World Snooker Championship: Rounds 1-4

+Rounds 5-8

+Results for rounds 5 to 8 are shown below.

 Century breaks

-There were 30 centuries in the 1995 Embassy World Championship.
-Stephen Hendry made the third maximum break in the championship's history and became the first to go on to win the title after making a 147 break.
+A total of 30 century breaks were made during the main stage of the tournament.
+The highest was a maximum break by Stephen Hendry, the third in the history of the World Championship.
 Hendry's 12 centuries in the tournament beat the record of 10 set by Joe Davis in 1946 and equalled his own record for a ranking event, set at the 1994 UK Championship.